mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 - **Result**: Grew TinyPilot's revenue by 76% to $812k
 - **Grade**: B

 I always knew that $1M was an aggressive goal.
-We fell short, but I'm still impressed how close we came.
+We fell short, but I'm still impressed at how close we came.

 ### Manage TinyPilot on 20 hours per week

 - **Result**: I spent more time managing TinyPilot in 2022 than in 2021.
 - **Grade**: D

-I'd estimate that I work 40-50 hours per week.
+I worked about 40-50 hours per week.
 I wrote a little more on my blog and participated slightly more in TinyPilot's software development.

 I added a new team, and people expanded their roles.
 It's not just the work of training a new person, it's defining how they fit into other processes.
 And the more people you have, the more complexity there is in designing workflows that involve multiple people and multiple teams.